 BrightView strives to maintain a Board and a workforce that is balanced, diverse and invested in sustainability and economic growth.
 BrightView recognizes the importance of having a Board that includes different backgrounds and experiences, and is committed to furthering diversity efforts.

 BrightView has carefully constructed a Board with diverse experiences, qualifications, attributes and skills to enable the Board to satisfy its oversight responsibilities.
-BrightView’s directors provide an appropriate mix of experience and skills relevant to the Company’s business and structure and a brief description of the board composition is below:
+BrightView’s directors provide an appropriate mix of experience and skills relevant to the Company’s business and structure.

 BrightView’s Board has three standing committees: the Audit Committee, the Compensation Committee and the Nominating & Corporate Governance (“N&CG”) Committee.
 Every member of the Audit Committee is independent, and each of the Compensation and N&CG Committees has independent director representation.
 These committees meet often, typically in conjunction with regularly scheduled meetings of the Board, or otherwise as necessary, to carry out their functions and responsibilities:

 - oversees the adequacy and integrity of our financial statements and our financial reporting disclosure practices;

 - oversees the soundness of our system of internal controls to assure compliance with financial and accounting requirements and with our system of disclosure controls and procedures;

 - retains and reviews the qualifications, performance and independence of our independent auditor;

 - oversees our guidelines and policies relating to risk assessment and risk management, and management’s plan for risk monitoring and control;